Rclarkeweb/Rclarkeweb/README.md

 :seedling: &nbsp; I'm learning Python & some of its libraries
 :eyes: &nbsp; I’m interested in learning about the cloud
 :dart: &nbsp; Aspiring Software Developer or QA Tester
-:mag: &nbsp; Looking for a Junior Software Developer or Cyber Security role
+:mag: &nbsp; Looking for a Junior Software Developer or QA Tester Role
 <br/>

 ## :postbox: &nbsp; Contact